 CFD operates purely on the difference in the underlying asset’s price during the trade period.
 When a CFD position is opened, the trader is speculating whether the price of the asset will rise or fall.

-The mechanism is straightforward: Profit or loss is calculated by multiplying the change in the asset’s price by the size of the contract (the number of CFD contracts traded).
+The mechanism is straightforward: Profit or loss is calculated by multiplying the change in the asset’s price by the size of the contract – The number of CFD contracts traded (conceptually similar to forex lot sizes when trading currency CFDs).

 The unique feature of CFDs is the use of leverage.
 This tool means the trader only needs to deposit a small fraction of the total trade value, known as margin, to control a much larger position.